Congenital heart care at Sunrise Children’s Hospital

 The catheter is used to deliver different diagnostic and treatment tools directly to the specific area of the heart requiring attention.

-In the cath lab, our doctors can:
+In the cardiac catheterization lab (cath lab), our doctors can:

 - Close abnormal holes in the heart